Today's Beautiful Gem: "Birth"-- A

 `For mercy's sake, Doctor,' whimpered the midwife. `It's still-

 born.'
 Andrew did not heed her.
-Beaten, despairing, having laboured
+Beaten, despairing, having

 in vain for half an hour, he still persisted in one last effort,